5 Belugas Make Journey From Canada to Connecticut's Mystic Aquarium

 However, in the end, a judge declined to issue an injunction.

-"This is an expensive undertaking and a mission-driven undertaking, not a profit-driven undertaking," said Coan.
+"This is an expensive undertaking and a mission-driven undertaking, not a profit-driven undertaking," Coan said.
 "They were born under human care and it would be extremely difficult, if not impossible, for them to be released from the wild."

 The aquarium says the whales, ranging from 7-12 years old, are now at the center of important research.